Minnesota governor rolls out plan to fight climate change

 EAGAN, Minn.
 (AP) — Democratic Gov. Tim Walz on Friday rolled out a framework for fighting climate change that shows his proposed direction on the environment if he wins a second term, a sweeping plan that would slash carbon emissions and speed the switchover to electric vehicles.

-Walz announced the package just a week before early voting starts in an election in which control of the governor's office and both houses of the divided Legislature are at stake.
-He said he announced it this late in his term because it had taken a long time to complete the plan and that campaign season is a good time to “foster conversations” about policy directions.
+Walz announced the package just a week before early voting starts.
+Control of the governor’s office and both houses of the divided Legislature are at stake in the election, and Walz has been battered by Republicans for tying Minnesota’s vehicle emissions standards to California’s tough rules.
+He said he unveiled his plan so close to the election only because it took a long time to complete, but also that campaign season is a good time to “foster conversations” about policy directions.

 “This issue will transcend whoever's elected.
 This issue is not going away.
 It needs to be addressed,” Walz said.